J-Siu/johnsiu.com/content/blog/docker-gogs-how-to.md

 ### Compose

 Gogs configuration is done.
 But we don't want to enter the long train of options every time restarting Gogs or after server reboot.
-This is where __docker-compose__ come in.
+This is where __docker-compose__ comes in.

 Let create the two necessary files below.